 - Because of the number of steps in the review process, the minimum timeline is two months, and sometimes can take much longer.
 Units and departments wishing to use a conflict of interest supplier are advised to plan well in advance.

-- Please check the COI Regents Schedule to determine when you must have your required documentation submitted to Procurement Services in order to make it on a specific Regents Agenda.
+- Please check the COI Regents Schedule to determine when you must have your required documentation submitted to Procurement Services in order to make it on a specific U-M Regents agenda.

 Conflict of Interest Status

-The M-Pathways supplier database captures information on supplier type, which includes conflict of interest status (abbreviated COI on the M-Pathways Supplier Identifying Information page).
+The M-Pathways supplier information captures information on supplier type, which includes conflict of interest status (abbreviated COI on the M-Pathways Supplier Identifying Information page).
 Department users with access to the M-Pathways Financials module can review the supplier type information for a particular supplier to determine if the status is COI.
-For instructions on how to view the Supplier Type in M-Pathways, see the My LINC document, Locate a Vendor v8.8, Step-by-Step Procedure.
+For instructions on how to view the Supplier Type in M-Pathways, see the My LINC document, Locate a Supplier.